Temporary Exhibits

 Einstein’s Brain: Mind of a Genius

 Dr. Einstein often said he thought in pictures, not words.
-His imaginative methods for working out problems are well established, but did you know that he intentionally fueled his subconscious by taking breaks to play his violin or walk across Princeton?
+His imaginative methods for working out problems are well established, but did you know that he intentionally fueled his subconscious by taking breaks to play his violin or piano, or to take long walks?
+He also carried small puzzles in his pocket, asking people to solve them while he looked on.
+Talk about pressure!

-The 2025 pop-up exhibit, "Einstein's Brain: Mind of a Genius," offers a glimpse into the workings of the human brain and how one of history's greatest thinkers used ingenuity, visualizations, experience, and persistence to reveal a wholly new understanding of the universe.
+Our two 2025 pop-up exhibits offer a glimpse into the workings of the human brain and how one of history's greatest thinkers used ingenuity, visualizations, experience, and persistence to reveal a wholly new understanding of the universe.
+Both are free and outdoors.

 -- Einstein's Thinking Processes and the Power of Play